 If you are yet to arrive in Australia, check Tourism Australia’s consumer website which includes information on coronavirus (COVID-19) and links to relevant websites where travellers can access the latest health and travel advice.

-For information on how the situation is being monitored in Tasmania, please visit the Tasmanian Department of Health website.
+For information on how the situation is being monitored in Tasmania, please visit the Corona Virus Tasmania website.

 Information current as at 3 March 2020